$\omega$-Regular Energy Problems: Energy Büchi Problems in Finite Weighted Automata

-Hence our energy Büchi problem may be solved by searching for Büchi accepted feasible lassos.
-We detail how to do this in Sect.~\ref{sec:implementation}, here we just sum up the complexity result.
+Hence our energy Büchi problem may be solved by searching for Büchi accepted $c$-feasible lassos.
+We detail how to do this in Section~\ref{sec:implementation}, here we just sum up the complexity result which we prove at the end of Section~\ref{se:impl}.